The Ultimate New Zealand Working Holiday Visa Guide

 2.2 Applying for your Country

-2.3 Completing Your Working Holiday Visa Application Online
+2.3 Completing Your NZ Working Holiday Visa Application Online

 Yep, the big red box means this page is important.
-Check the relevant info, check the relevant boxes, and get it submitted.
+Check the relevant info, check the relevant boxes, and get your New Zealand working holiday visa application submitted.
 It’s in!
 You’re nearly there, so it’s just time to get through, get the payment done, and then it’s a waiting game!

-Now that you’ve applied for your visa, you’ll no doubt be eagerly checking your emails for updates!
+Now that you’ve applied for your working holiday visa, you’ll no doubt be eagerly checking your emails for updates!
 Provided you do not have a medical history or a criminal background, the process tends to be very slick for UK passport holders.
-It states that it can take up to 14 days, but it can arrive much earlier than this (Mike, our New Zealand expert, had his granted within 72 hours).
+It states that it can take up to 14 days, but your working holiday visa can arrive much earlier than this (mine was granted within 72 hours).

 Once It’s Granted

 Congrats!
 You’re now a huge step along in the process of getting to New Zealand!
-Programme decided and visa granted, you can really start telling people the good news.
-If you have any other questions on the process, get in touch with the team and they’d be happy to help.
+Programme decided and working holiday visa granted, you can really start telling people the good news.
+If you have any other questions on the process, get in touch with the team and we’d be happy to help.